 Perfect for gifts, flower bulbs such as paperwhites and amaryllis can be planted in November so they bloom in time for gorgeous holiday blooms.
 White and brightly colored blooms will brighten up your indoor space on the coldest days, plus they make excellent gifts.
 Learn about holiday houseplants.

 Prepare next year’s garden

 Take advantage of good weather days by preparing next year’s garden beds.
-If you haven’t already cleaned out your garden, go ahead and rake your garden beds of spent blooms and plants.
-Prepare next year’s annual garden by mixing in 3 inches of compost with a rake.
-Add a layer of mulch to protect dormant bulbs, other perennials, shrubs and trees.
+If you haven’t already cleaned out your garden, go ahead and remove spent blooms and plants.
+Prepare next year’s garden by mixing in 2 to 3 inches of compost.
+Add a layer of mulch to protect perennials and dormant bulbs, shrubs and trees.

 clean and store garden tools

 Once you’re done with all your gardening tasks for fall, clean up and store your garden tools.
 Just rinse the tools and towel dry.
 Rub steel wool on garden tool blades to remove any debris and rust.
 Coat with multi-purpose oil or WD-40.
 Find out more on how to clean garden tools.

 Make your Thanksgiving feast enjoyable with vegetables and herbs from your garden.
 Now is a great time to use preserves and reserves for your meal and enjoy the bounty from your garden on your Thanksgiving table.